New Mexico Court Records

 Contract Disputes and Property Disputes in New Mexico

 In New Mexico, different courts handle contract and property disputes, depending on the amount involved.
-Interested parties may file small claims, which involve no mo more than $10,000 in Magistrate or Metropolitan courts in New Mexico.
+Interested parties may file small claims, which involve no more than $10,000 in Magistrate or Metropolitan courts in New Mexico.
 The District Court handles disputes that involve more than $10,000.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such platforms may make searching simpler, as they are not limited by geographic location.
+Third-party sites may also feature search tools that may ease the process of finding specific or multiple records.
+To conduct searches via a third-party or government website, interested parties may need to provide some or all of the following:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that person resides in or was accused in.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Therefore, the results, availability, or accuracy cannot be guaranteed..

 What are Contract Disputes in New Mexico?